 * Passionflower and elderberry tea for the nervous system.

-* Valerian can be really helpful, although it may not be the best for someone with a sensitive stomach or sensitive nerves.
+* Valerian can be really helpful, although it may not be best for someone with a sensitive stomach or sensitive nerves.

 * Ginger can help overcome addictions.